marinakr/libphonenumber_elixir/README.md

 ```

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm/libphonenumber/).
-Once published, the docs can
+The docs can
 be found at [https://hexdocs.pm/libphonenumber](https://hexdocs.pm/libphonenumber).